Governors

 Chief Executive

-Yana Williams became Chief Executive of Coleg Cambria in January 2020.
+Yana Williams has been Chief Executive of Coleg Cambria since January 2020.
 She was educated at both primary and secondary school level in Mold, and completed her A Level studies at the former Deeside College.

 An alumnus of Cardiff Metropolitan University, her first teaching role was at Knowsley Community College in Liverpool.
 She later moved to Runshaw College in Lancashire before rejoining Deeside College in a management role, overseeing the curriculum in a wide range of areas from construction to catering.

-It was then on to a Vice Principal role at Blackburn College and later Hugh Baird, Liverpool where she was CEO/Principal for 8 years.
+Following a period as Vice Principal at Blackburn College Yana was CEO/Principal at Hugh Baird College, Liverpool for 8 years.

 Learn more